Find answers to the most common questions about MIOR wheelchair ramps, pricing, installation, warranty, and technical specifications.

 Roll-up wheelchair ramps (MIOR ROLL) roll up vertically like a mat, ideal for longer lengths and compact storage.
 They're flexible and adapt to uneven surfaces.
 Foldable wheelchair ramps (MIOR FOLD) fold in the middle and are stiffer, perfect for frequent transport in vehicles.
 ROLL is better for fixed locations (homes, shops), FOLD is better for mobile use (caregivers, taxis).
 Both have 400 kg load capacity and are suitable for electric wheelchairs.

 Yes, all MIOR wheelchair ramps have a 400 kg load capacity and are designed for electric wheelchairs, heavy mobility scooters, and manual wheelchairs.
-The 6082-T6 aluminum frame is certified according to EN 1991-1-1 load standards.
+The 6082-T6 aluminum frame is designed based on Eurocode load calculations.
 The anti-slip surface and 8 cm side edges ensure safe passage, even in wet weather.
-For extra heavy applications (600+ kg), the DRIVE model offers an optional reinforced configuration.
+For heavier applications, the DRIVE model is available with an optional support leg — contact us for specifications.

 Yes.
-MIOR wheelchair ramps are made from marine-grade 6082-T6 aluminum with corrosion-resistant treatment, specifically designed for year-round outdoor use.
-The material is resistant to rain, snow, frost, and even salty coastal environments.
+MIOR wheelchair ramps are made from 6082-T6 aluminum with corrosion-resistant treatment, suitable for year-round outdoor use.
+The material is resistant to rain, snow, and frost.
 The anti-slip surface remains effective in wet weather.
-For optimal lifespan, we recommend cleaning 2x annually with water and mild soap.
-Aluminum doesn't rust and maintains structural strength at temperatures from -40°C to +80°C.
+For optimal lifespan, we recommend cleaning twice a year with water and mild soap.
+Aluminum does not rust and is naturally weather-resistant.

 ROLL and FOLD models require NO installation - simply roll out or unfold and use.
 Installation literally takes seconds.
 For the DRIVE vehicle model, we recommend professional installation as it's permanently attached to vehicle floor rails.
-CUSTOM modular systems are always installed by certified MIOR installers.
+CUSTOM modular systems are installed by experienced installers.
 For standard wheelchair ramps, no tools or technical knowledge is required.

 All MIOR wheelchair ramps come with a 2-year manufacturer's warranty on material and construction defects.
 The warranty covers manufacturing defects, weld seam cracks, and structural defects under normal use.
 Normal wear and tear, misuse (overloading, false use), cosmetic damage, or incorrect installation are not covered.
 After the warranty period, we offer maintenance and repair service at cost price.
-Spare parts are available for at least 10 years after purchase.
+Spare parts are available on request.

 Our team is happy to help you with personal advice about wheelchair ramps, technical specifications, or custom solutions.